-The FDA's Center for Devices and Radiological Health's (CDRH) is reorganizing to create an agile infrastructure that can adapt to future organizational, regulatory and scientific needs.
-This reorganization does not change the mission of CDRH or any MDUFA IV timelines.
+In 2019, the FDA's Center for Devices and Radiological Health's (CDRH) reorganized to create an agile infrastructure that can adapt to future organizational, regulatory and scientific needs.
+This reorganization did not change the mission of CDRH or any MDUFA IV timelines.

 On This Page: